Journey South

 Most generic northern circuit itineraries skip Tarangire in favour of more Serengeti nights.
 I almost always push back.
 Tarangire in the dry season has some of the greatest elephant concentrations in East Africa, extraordinary baobab scenery, and far fewer vehicles.
 It also works beautifully as a first night.

-Luggage restrictions are real — plan for them
+Luggage restrictions are a thing - plan for them

 Charter flights between Tanzania's northern parks carry strict soft-bag weight limits — typically 15kg per person with no hard-sided luggage.
 This catches families off guard every year.
 I send every Tanzania family a detailed packing list and luggage guidance well before departure.